 - Make it personal.
 Don’t write a generic cover letter with the intention of submitting it to multiple international schools.
 Recycling a cover letter may speed up the application process, but it won’t give a potential employer the impression you’re enthusiastic about their school or that you have anything special to offer them.

 - Don’t get flowery.
-Keep in mind that the person reading your cover letter may not be a native speaker of English.
+Keep in mind that the person reading your cover letter may not be a fluent speaker of English.
 So, aim to express yourself in clear, concise language.

 - Highlight your relevant experience.
 Ask yourself, “Why am I the ideal candidate to teach at this school?”
 Lead with your teaching experience, followed by your knowledge of other countries, such as whether you’ve traveled or lived abroad.
 Then, discuss your interest in teaching and how their particular school could benefit from hiring you.
 Make them a pitch they can’t turn down!

 - State your English proficiency.
-Be sure to include in your cover letter whether you’re a native English speaker or non-native one.
+Be sure to include in your cover letter that you’re a fluent English speaker, if you are.
 Some schools also like to know what accent you have (for example, British vs. North American).

 - Disclose your availability.
 Let your prospective employer know when you would be available to begin working.
 For instance, if you’re finishing up your Bachelor’s degree and won’t be done exams until May, make those dates clear.